ndtoan96/Img/README.md

 If you ever getting error with location then open img2dot.py and change the dirpath to your folder which img2dot.py is in.
 # Known issues
-Can't work in Windows, it seems like there's some sort of problem with the unicode characters.
+I can't make it work in Windows, it seems like there's some sort of problem with the unicode characters.
 What a shame.
 # Demo
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠠⠄⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀